Let’s be honest.

 Starting a business isn’t very easy.

-So I can understand where the hesitation comes from
+So we can understand where the hesitation comes from.

 Well, here’s the thing, how to start a business in 2020, is easier than it’s ever been before.

 You see back in the day, you would have to get a loan to get retail or office space just to set up your foundation.

 So you needed thousands and thousands of dollars to get started, then pray that someone would actually buy your product or services.

 Today, you can start hundreds of businesses without as much capital.